-Because it would suck to lose your current job before finding a new job.
+It would suck to lose your current job before finding a new job.

 This is a guest post by Chris Perry.
-If you’d also like to guest post here on JobMob, follow these guest post guidelines.

 There is a lot of great advice out there for job seekers on how to use LinkedIn to build their personal brands and find new career opportunities.

-Some of these tips include maintaining a 100% complete LinkedIn profile, building your network of connections, getting recommendations, sharing valuable and relevant content to enhance your personal brand, joining and contributing to industry-specific and job search LinkedIn groups, following companies, applying for opportunities via LinkedIn Jobs, and more.
+Some of these tips include maintaining a 100% complete LinkedIn profile, building your network of connections, getting recommendations, sharing valuable and relevant content to enhance your personal brand, contributing to industry-specific and job search LinkedIn groups, following companies, applying for opportunities via LinkedIn Jobs, and more.

 Note: This doesn’t hurt your overall visibility on LinkedIn, but just helps make your activity related to job searching more discreet to help protect you and your current job.

 DO NOT post any LinkedIn status updates that would imply that you are dissatisfied with your current job and/or looking for a new job opportunity.

 DO NOT include language anywhere in your profile implying that you are dissatisfied with your current job and/or looking for a new job opportunity.